The birth of Jamaican Music Festivals

 Echoing Tony’s sentiments, Don Green mentioned meeting Tony Johnson in Jamaica, after both had returned home from years of studying and working in the United States, and both shared the common conviction that reggae music had unfulfilled potential.

 Don said, “I found that not enough reggae was being played on the air down here, and I had a genuine belief that reggae, as music, was above average and different from anything else in the world, not only in the pulsating rhythm but also in the message.
-Living in the States for so long and knowing the kind of impact a music festival could have in an environment like Jamaica, Tony and I went over and over the idea and thought we could create a festival which could rival Trinidad’s Carnival.”
+Living in the States for so long and knowing the kind of impact a music festival could have in an environment like Jamaica, Tony and I went over and over the idea and thought we could create a festival that could rival Trinidad’s Carnival.”

 He continued, “We contacted Ronnie Burke, who was already involved in the music business.
 He introduced us to John Wakeling and we became partners to stage the first festival.
 Ronnie’s experience was perfect for the job at hand.
 I know virtually all the artistes and have a good relationship with them, and I came into Sunsplash doing that end of things.
 John was primarily responsible for the technical aspects of Reggae Sunsplash, and also started out as MC for the shows, since the group could not afford to hire one.”